 JANA RAYNE MACDONALD

-Growing up on the East Coast in a small University town, Jana began studying art at a young age with the master painter Mary MacGillivray.
+Growing up on the East Coast in a small university town, Jana began studying art at a young age with the master painter Mary MacGillivray.
 Since then she has constantly pursued her love of painting while balancing life with her two daughters and a second career in film as a Costume Supervisor having worked on a long list of Hollywood blockbusters.
-She is a graduate of St Francis Xavier University with a bachelors in Sociology which has fuelled her constant curiosity in what motivates people.
+She is a graduate of St. Francis Xavier University with a bachelor's degree in Sociology which has fuelled her constant curiosity in what motivates people.
 She currently lives and works in Vancouver with her husband.
-Jana’s paintings are in numerous private collections and have been shown in galleries in BC, Nova Scotia and Seattle.
+Jana’s paintings are in numerous private collections and have been shown in galleries in B.C., Nova Scotia and Seattle.